Jeremy Hutchinson, Baron Hutchinson of Lullington: Career

-Hutchinson was called to the Bar in the Middle Temple in 1939 and served in the Royal Naval Volunteer Reserve during World War II, surviving the torpedoing of the destroyer HMS Kelly in 1941.
+Hutchinson was called to the Bar in the Middle Temple in 1939.
+However, he soon joined the Royal Naval Volunteer Reserve to serve during the Second World War.
+He survived the sinking of the destroyer HMS Kelly during the Battle of Crete in 1941, due to being on deck when it was attacked.
+In 1944, he was posted to Caserta, Italy, and there he prosecuted his first case as a barrister: the capital murder trial of soldier who was duly convicted of a gang-related murder.
+He was demobilised in 1946.

 He was the Labour Party candidate for the constituency of Westminster Abbey at the 1945 general election; he canvassed 10 Downing Street and when informed that the "tenant" (Prime Minister Winston Churchill) was out of the country, he addressed the staff.

 He worked on the defence team in the Lady Chatterley trial in 1960 and became a Queen's Counsel in 1961.
 He was a Bencher, Recorder of Bath and of the Crown Court between 1963 and 1988.
-He also led the defence of the art thief Kempton Bunton in 1965.
+He also led the defence of Kempton Bunton, charged with the theft of the Goya portrait of the Duke of Wellington in 1965 but who was acquitted of all charges save for the theft of the frame.

 He led the defence of director Michael Bogdanov in 1982 against a charge of gross indecency in the play The Romans in Britain by Howard Brenton.
 The private prosecution by Christian morality campaigner Mary Whitehouse was defeated when the chief witness against Bogdanov, Whitehouse's solicitor, Graham Ross-Cornes, revealed under cross-examination that he had been sitting at the back of the theatre when he saw what was claimed to be a penis.
 The prosecution withdrew after Hutchinson demonstrated that Ross-Cornes could have witnessed the actor's thumb protruding from his fist and the case was ended after the Attorney-General entered a nolle prosequi.

+Hutchinson was a member of the Committee on Immigration Appeals and of the Committee on Identification Procedures.
+Hutchinson was vice-chairman of the Arts Council of Great Britain and a professor of law at the Royal Academy of Arts.
+At the Tate Gallery, he was first a trustee and then chairman (1980-84) and was also chairman of London Historic House Museum Trust (1988-93).

+House of Lords

+On 16 May 1978, Hutchinson was created a life peer with the title Baron Hutchinson of Lullington, of Lullington in the County of East Sussex.
+He initially sat in the House of Lords as a Labour peer.
+However, he crossed the floor and joined the Liberal Party in 1979, and he then joined the Social Democratic Party (SDP) in 1981.
+The Liberal Party and the SDP merged in 1988 to create the Social and Liberal Democrats, later renamed as the Liberal Democrats, and he would then sit in the Lords with this party until his retirement.